isomerpages/bca-buildsg/_careers-and-opportunities/Careers that Build with our Landscape.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">Developer</div>
-<div class="isomer-card-description">Developers work closely with other Built Environment firms to develop
+<div class="isomer-card-description">Work closely with other Built Environment firms to develop and rejuvenate
-and rejuvenate the buildings we see everyday!</div>
+the buildings we see every day.</div>
 </div>
 </div>
 <div class="isomer-card">